EllaBrands/stanDev/JSON-for-model-data-and-parameters.md

 * Literal tokens must always be in lowercase.
 There are three literal tokens: `true false null`
 * A primitive value is a single token which is either a literal, a string, or a number.
 * All numbers are decimal numbers.
 Scientific notation is allowed.
 The concepts of positive and negative infinity as well as "not a number" cannot be expressed as numbers in JSON.
-* A string consists of zero or more Unicode characters or control sequences enclosed in double quotes.
+* A string consists of zero or more Unicode characters enclosed in double quotes.
 A backslash is used to escape the double quote character as well as the backslash itself.
+JSON allows the use of Unicode character escapes, e.g. `\uHHHH` where HHHH is the Unicode code point in hex.
 * A name-value pair consists of a string followed by a colon followed by a value, either primitive or compound.
 * A JSON object is a comma-separated series of zero or more name-value pairs enclosed in curly brackets.
 Each name-value pair is a member of the object.
 Membership is unordered.
 Member names are not required to be unique.
 * A JSON array is an ordered, comma-separated list of zero or more JSON values enclosed in square brackets.
 The elements of an array can be of any type.